Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 - Max.
 Max.
 Hey Max, what's the stragey... are you sleeping
 - Max looks up rubs his eyes and quickly assess the situation and creates a strategy

-- Kyshumu's team wins the championship against Xenos(Blue), Alex(Green), Knilla(Black), Ace(Red) with Alex winning the The BluNet MVP award the first Green Cybervator to do so
+- Kyshumu's team wins the championship against Alex(Green), Knilla(Blue), Ace(Red) with Alex winning the The BluNet MVP award the first Green Cybervator to do so

-  did you see score there's no way they are coming back
+  Did you see score there's no way they are coming back

   Jax: but this is the finals

   Max: yea the same one we fought an won last year and the year before and basicly every year since before I even became a cyber fighter

-  Max: but isn't this your dream to beat Xenos
+  Jax: but hasn't this always been your dream

-  exactly my dream was to beat Xenos not to help Kyshumu beat him
+  Max: exactly my dream was to beat Xenos and does that look like Xenos to you.
+Besides I wanted to do it not to help Kyshumu beat him.

   Jax: you think I don't want to be out there too you don't see me complaining.
 Man up and do your job.